 “Teaching and curating the class has been very rewarding,” said Trent regarding the cannabis class thus far.

 Day three will showcase the Endocannabinoid System (ECS).
-It will be taught by Dr. Monica Taing who is on the Board of Directors of Doctors for Cannabis Regulation (DCFR).
+Dr. Monica Taing will teach it.
+She is on the Board of Directors of Doctors for Cannabis Regulation (DCFR).
 Taing discusses receptors in our body, the effects of THC and CBD on the human body, strains, forms of administration, dosing, potential hazards, and the therapeutic effects of cannabis.

 The fourth day will focus on dispensaries.
-It will be taught by Tim Weigand and Cady Riley from the Botanist by Compassionate Care Foundation based in Atlantic City.
-Weigand is Director of Expansion and Cady is the General Manager.
-They will go through a day in the life of a dispensary attendant (or budtender), what jobs are available in the dispensary, how to register patients, how to verify allotments in the NJMMP portal, explanation of different Point of Sales (POS) systems, labeling, and how to interact with a patient.
+Tim Weigand and Cady Riley will teach it.
+They are from the Botanist by Compassionate Care Foundation based in Atlantic City.
+Weigand is the Director of Expansion, and Cady is General Manager.
+They will go through a day in the life of a dispensary attendant (or budtender).
+They will also discuss jobs available in the dispensary, how to register patients, how to verify allotments in the NJMMP portal, explanation of different Point of Sales (POS) systems, labeling, and how to interact with a patient.

-Day five will be a review of the prior classes, how to find a job in the industry, and resume building tips.
+Day five will be a review of the prior classes, how to find a job in the industry, and resume-building tips.
 Students are then tested.
-In the June cannabis class, the speakers will include Aaron Epstein, Executive VP at Garden State Dispensary, and Max Meade from Brown and Brown Insurance.
+In the June cannabis class, the speakers will include Aaron Epstein, Executive VP at Garden State Dispensary.
+Max Meade from Brown and Brown Insurance will also teach.

-“As a recent hire for a vertically integrated cannabis company in New Jersey, I feel that this class has given me the foundational knowledge and confidence to start a new career,” said Joe Pierro who took the course in March.
+“As a recent hire for a vertically integrated cannabis company in New Jersey, I feel that this class has given me the foundational knowledge and confidence to start a new career,” said Joe Pierro.
+He took the course in March.